hfndb/cookware-headless-ice/docs/configuration.md

 + *sitemap / exclude*: An array with HTML content to exclude from sitemap.
 + *stripper / active*: Organize a striptease by stripping HTML from elements, making a page faster to load en harder to read the HTML code (teasing)

+See [compacting files](./compacting-files.md) for more information about... compacting output.

 ## JavaScript
 ```